Everett Withers: James Madison

 On December 20, 2013, Withers accepted the position of head football coach at James Madison University.
 During a successful first campaign with the Dukes, Withers led the team back to the FCS playoffs for the first time since 2011 and was named a finalist for the Eddie Robinson FCS Coach of the Year award.

 Texas State

 On January 6, 2016, Withers accepted the position of head football coach at Texas State University.
-In three seasons with the Bobcats Wither's amassed 7 wins and 28 losses.
-Withers was terminated from the position on November 18, 2018 because of the lack of success and wins for the program.
+In three seasons with the Bobcats Withers amassed 7 wins and 28 losses.
+Withers was terminated from the position on November 18, 2018, because of the lack of success and wins for the program.
 He was replaced by West Virginia University offensive coordinator Jake Spavital.

 New York Giants

 On February 26, 2019, it was reported that Withers was hired as the defensive backs coach of the New York Giants.
 He had agreed to become the defensive coordinator at FIU shortly before.
 He replaced Lou Anarumo, who left to be the Cincinnati Bengals defensive coordinator.